Leveraging Stochasticity for Open Loop and Model Predictive Control of Complex Fluid Systems: Preliminaries and Problem Formulation

-where $X(0) $ is an $ \F_{0}-$measurable, $H-$valued random variable, and $\A : D(\A ) \subset H \to H $ is a linear operator ($D(\A )$ denotes here the domain of $\A$). $ F : H \to H $ and $ G : U \to H $ are nonlinear operators that satisfy properly formulated Lipschitz conditions, associated with the existence and uniqueness of solutions for \eqref{eq:Inf_SDE} (see \cite[Theorem 7.2]{da1992stochastic}).
+where $X(0) $ is an $\F_{0}-$measurable, $H-$valued random variable, and $\A : D(\A ) \subset H \to H $ is a linear operator, where $D(\A )$ denotes here the domain of $\A$. $F: H \to H$ and $ G : U \to H $ are nonlinear operators that satisfy properly formulated Lipschitz conditions associated with the existence and uniqueness of solutions to \cref{eq:SPDEs_NoControl} as described in \cite[Theorem 7.2]{da1992stochastic}.
+The term $\calU^{(i)}(t,X; \vtheta)$ is a control operator on Hilbert space $H$ parameterized by a finite set of decision variables $\vtheta$.

-The term $ W(t)\in U $ corresponds to a {\it $Q$-Wiener process}, which is a generalization of the Wiener process in infinite dimensions.
-When this noise profile is uncorrelated with respect to its spatial component, we will call it a {\it cylindrical Wiener process}.
-In this case $\A$ must be properly contractive such that the stochastic integral $\int_{0}^{t}e^{(t-s)\A}G\big(s, X(s)\big)\rd W(s)$ is well defined.
-More details about these concepts are given in the supplementary material and reference \cite{da1992stochastic}.
-An important property that will be used in our algorithms, is the decomposition of $W(\cdot)$ into:
+The term $ W(t)\in U $ corresponds to a \textit{Hilbert space Wiener process}, which is a generalization of the Wiener process in finite dimensions.
+When this noise profile is spatially uncorrelated, we call it a {\it cylindrical Wiener process}, which requires the added assumptions on $\A$ in \cite[Hypthesis 7.2]{da1992stochastic} in order to form a contractive, unitary, linear semigroup, which is required to guarantee existence and uniqueness of $\calF_t$-adapted weak solutions $X(t), t \geq 0$.
+A thorough description of the Wiener process in Hilbert spaces, along with its various forms can be found in the Supplemental Material \cref{supsec:wiener}.